-“QUEST” is an acronym for Quality Utilization and Enrichment of Student Talents.
-Leander ISD’s QUEST and Gifted & Talented (G/T) Services are designed to meet the needs of identified gifted students who have demonstrated above-average ability in the following area of giftedness as defined by the Texas State Plan for the Gifted: high general-intellectual ability at the top 8-10% of the campus population.
+Leander ISD’s Gifted & Talented (GT) services are designed to meet the needs of identified gifted students who have demonstrated above-average ability in the following area of giftedness as defined by the Texas State Plan for the Gifted: high general-intellectual ability.

-QUEST-G/T enrichment services are developmental in scope, with the curriculum addressing core content areas through projects and units that cross multiple subject areas.
-QUEST-G/T students have the opportunity to investigate topics of interest to them in greater depth and complexity.
-Students expand their abilities to apply critical thinking, creative thinking, communication, and research skills through individual and group projects, studies and problem-solving units.
+QUEST, which stands for Quality Utilization and Enrichment of Student Talents, is our enrichment service in elementary and middle school.
+It is developmental in scope, with the curriculum addressing core content areas through projects and units that cross multiple subject areas.
+GT students have the opportunity to investigate topics of interest to them in greater depth and complexity.
+Students expand their academic abilities to apply critical thinking, creative thinking, communication, and research skills through individual and group projects, studies and problem-solving units.

 Elementary